 If you haven’t gotten enough of Daniel Defoe’s iconic novel, or if you wanted a little more of the action on the island, you may want to check out Adventures on Cursed Island.

-Robinson Crusoe: Adventures on Cursed Island has a lot of moving parts and running a solo mission is a great way to learn the game.
-I did not win my first game and those of you who’ve given it a try know that Murphy’s Law is truly in effect when playing this game.
+Robinson Crusoe: Adventures on Cursed the Island has a lot of moving parts and running a solo mission is a great way to learn the game.
+I did not win my first game and those of you who’ve given it a try, know that Murphy’s Law is truly in effect when playing this game.

-One of the best parts about running solo on a cooperative game is that you always have the options of playing two characters.
+One of the best parts about running solo on a cooperative game is that you always have the option of playing two characters.
 If it’s a cooperative board game, you can basically always play it solo.

-Adventure on Cursed Island does have an alternate set of rules for solo play, but the consensus is that playing using the regular rules with one player controlling two characters offers a far better experience.
+Adventure on the Cursed Island does have an alternate set of rules for solo play, but the consensus is that playing using the regular rules with one player controlling two characters offers a far better experience.

 Either way works fine but I think that playing two characters on a solo run is the way to go here.

 This game really does have it all.
-Not only does it work beautifully as a single player game, but it also made our list of top 3-player board games as well.
+Not only does it work beautifully as a single-player game, but it also made our list of top 3-player board games as well.